asi-alliance/asi-chain-faucet/server/API.md

 - Uses `wallet_balance_command` from node_cli
 - Connects to read-only observer node via gRPC (port 40452)
 - Returns raw balance string without conversion
-- Balance conversion to human-readable format is done on frontend
+- Balance is returned in the smallest unit (motes)
+- Backend uses 10^8 as the conversion factor for balance calculations
+- Frontend should use `VITE_TOKEN_DECIMALS=8` to correctly display balances

 **Response Time:**
 - Typical: 100-200ms